What does ‘sponsored’ mean on Amazon?

 To get you started as smoothly as possible, in this guide we are covering the most important things you should know as a beginner about Sponsored Products ads that are the most popular and usually also the most effective ads on Amazon:

 - What are Sponsored Products (Ads)

-- Amazon Sponsored Products cost
+- Are Amazon Sponsored Products worth it?